rod-o-walker/cheat-sheets/topics/markdown/github-flavor.md

 topic: markdown
 permalink: /markdown/github-flavor
 title: GitHub Flavor
-summary: GitHub has its own flavor of Markdown, which provides some additional functionality
+summary: GitHub has its own flavor of Markdown (GFM), which provides some additional functionality
 ---

 ## Code blocks